 This disease is common to Latin America and can occur throughout the year – but is more prevalent during the wet seasons (May to August and November to January).

 The northern Argentine provinces bordering Paraguay and Bolivia are especially susceptible (notably Chaco, Corrientes, Misiones, Formosa, Salta and Jujuy).
 Cases have been confirmed in the capital Buenos Aires and the Buenos Aires province.
 However you may be at risk in any part of the country.

-Travellers should take extra precautions to prevent against mosquito bites – by wearing suitable clothing and by liberally applying mosquito repellent.
+Travellers should take extra precautions to prevent against mosquito bites by wearing suitable clothing and liberally applying deet mosquito repellent.

 Symptoms of Dengue Fever usually begin seven to 10 days after being bitten and include high fever with aching joints and bones and a headache.
 If you develop these symptoms, you should consult a doctor.

 Like Dengue Fever, Malaria is also spread by mosquitos.Symptoms can include shivering, excessive sweating, headache, chills and nausea.

 Malaria is a risk in rural areas along the northern borders with Bolivia, Brazil and Paraguay.
 You should consult your doctor or travel clinic about prophylaxis against malaria before leaving home.
 It is also wise to take other precautions such as wearing long and light sleeved shirts and pants, applying deet repellant, sleeping under a mosquito night and avoiding being outdoors during dawn and dusk.